grings/MemoryDLL/README.md

 initialization
   // Attempt to load the DLL upon program startup.
 Halt execution with error
-  //code 1 if it fails.
+  // code 1 if it fails.
   if not LoadDLL() then
   begin
     Halt(1);